The idea of a community garden grew

 The book study was called Brown Bag Book Buddies, and was led by Dr. Paul Newendorp.
 The study was sponsored by the United Methodist Church in Estes Park, CO.
 Originally, 28 participants met and discussed books like Bill McKibben’s Eaarth: Making a Life on a Tough New Planet, Allan Weisman’s Countdown: Our Last, Best Hope for a Future on Earth, and Rob Hopkins’ The Transition Handbook, as well as many others.

 These book studies began in 2009 and members continued to educate themselves on these subjects.
 After one profound study someone mentioned that we needed to put our money where our mouths were and put our learning into action.
 A brainstorming session occurred as to how we could make a difference.
 Soon, the idea of a community garden emerged.
-We began doing our homework, and found that many high altitude gardens around Colorado are successful, including Vail, Aspen, Summit County, Salida, Steamboat, and Grand County.
+We began doing our homework, and found that many high elevation gardens around Colorado are successful, including Vail, Aspen, Summit County, Salida, Steamboat, and Grand County.
 So why can’t we?

 We are now progressing toward a real live community garden, with a Groundbreaking ceremony on November 6, 2015 to mark the official start!
-High altitude gardening is a unique challenge, and one community garden will not cause Estes Valley to become food independent.
+High elevation gardening is a unique challenge, and one community garden will not cause Estes Valley to become food independent.
 However, through education, hard work, and the sharing of knowledge, we look forward to the fruits of our labors.

-Spring 2016 Gardener orientation was held on March 24 and March 26 at the Library.
+2016 Gardener orientation was held on March 24 and March 26 at the Library.
 Raised plot frame construction began in March; the first load of soil/compost mix was delivered on April 5.
 Some plot holders began planting in mid-April.
 Kids' area and Gathering Space construction/installation in progress June - October.
 The 2016 growing season was quite successful for the gardeners in our 67 rental plots.

 2017 A 100+ mph windstorm in early February destroyed the fence along the west side of the Garden.
 Thank you, Estes Valley Recreation and Park District and Town of Estes Park, for permission to expand the Garden westward 26 feet to allow an additional 22 garden plots.
 Fence reconstruction and new plot frame building were completed during April-May with over 53 volunteer person-days.
 The gardening season started on time with minimal crop damage from the heavy May 18 snowstorm.
 New gardeners this season occupied 21 of the 90 plots.
 The Garden hosted a Mountain Bluebird family and the rain gauge, part of a national network of precipitation reporting stations, was installed.
 Green beans, sugar snaps, zucchini, onions and potatoes were harvested for the Crossroads Ministry Food Bank.